deepomicslab/crux/docs/usage.md

 }
 ```

-`svg` specifies the rendering method to be SVG rather than canvas. `width` and `height` defines the size of
+`svg` specifies the rendering method to be SVG rather than canvas. `width` and `height` define the size of
 the visualization. `auto` is a special value, which equals to the container size.
 By default `width` and
 `height` are all `auto`.